wstoddard89/21-github-api-profile/README.md

 - Your profile: `https://api.github.com/users/<username>`
 - Your repos: `https://api.github.com/users/<username>/repos`

-After loading data from the Github API in express and returning it to your React application, write at least the following information to the Component:
+After loading data from the Github API and returning it to your React application, write at least the following information to the Component:

 - name
 - blog